open-archetypes/tycho-eclipse-plugin-archetype/README.md

 The generated plugin is based on the Hello World template from the PDE Wizard :

-    [...] creates a simple action set that adds Sample Menu to the menu bar and a button to the tool bar.
+    [...] creates a simple handler set that adds Sample Menu to the menu bar and a button to the tool bar.
-    Both the menu item in the new menu and the button invoke the same Sample Action.
+    Both the menu item in the new menu and the button invoke the same Sample Handler.
     Its role is to open a simple message dialog with a message of your choice.

 This archetype is an updated version of the one I gave to https://issues.sonatype.org/browse/TYCHO-442

 Pre-Requisites :
 -------------------

-* JDK 1.6 or later
+* JDK 1.7 or later
 * maven 3.0 or later
 * Eclipse Helios (3.6) with PDE or later (Kepler (4.3) is the default target)
 * m2e 1.1 or later